shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   * Common Linux shells: bash, zsh, fish, ksh, tcsh, ...
   * See what shell you are using: `echo $0`
 * GUI:
-  * Linux is flexible and customizable: works through the terminal, or you can install a graphical user interface
+  * Linux is flexible and customizable: works through the terminal, or you can install a Graphical User Interface
-  * Windowing System: software that manages different parts of a display screen (X-windows is the most common)
+    * A Window Manager facilitates interactions between windows, applications, and the windowing system.
-  * Windows Manager: controls the placement of windows within a windowing system (Xfce, KDE, Gnome, etc)
+    * A Windowing System handles hardware devices such as pointing devices, graphics hardware, and positioning of the pointer.

 > Note: For CSCI 211, I recommend you work with a Linux CLI.
 Proficiency with shell-based interaction will benefit you in future classes.
 Still, you should look into the available options and determine what works best for you.